phuu/lessthanbang/README.md

 	Shownotes & stuff, here

+Every field is required for the iTunes feed to work correctly.

 `mp3_length` is in minutes & seconds, with a dot seperating the two (using a colon causes issues)